Xilang station: Line 10

 Construction of the main structure of the Line 10 station started in April 2022.
 Construction of the outer main structure of the station was completed in July 2022, and the roof slab was sealed in July 2023.

 During the construction of the Line 10 station, it was necessary to use the original Exits/Entrances A, B and J and the transfer passage between Line 1 and Guangfo line.
 On 14 January 2022, the old Exits A and B were officially closed and relocated and Exit J and the original transfer passage were also closed one after another to coincide with the construction of the Line 10 station.
 The temporary transfer passage between Line 1 and the Guangfo Line was opened on 22 March 2022.

 On 31 March 2025, the Line 10 station completed the "three rights" transfer.
 On 29 June the same year, the station body of Line 10 and the new transfer passage officially opened, and at the same time, the temporary transfer passage was closed.

+Line 22

+The roof slab of the Line 22 station was sealed in June 2024.
+In October 2025, the Line 22 station completed the "three rights" transfer.
+On 29 December 2025, the Line 22 station officially opened, becoming the second four-line interchange station on the Guangzhou Metro network, and the first four-line interchange station completely within Guangzhou Metro.